brotherhoodMonk/gyan/v.md

 Vue-CLI
 VueJS can be installed at the command line using the vue-cli command line interface.
 It helps to build and compile the project easily using vue-cli.
 ===
+Explain Vue.js reactivity and common issues when tracking changes.

+All properties defined in a Vue instance’s data option are reactive, meaning that if they change, the component is automatically updated and re-rendered as needed.

+All such properties are converted to getters and setters during initialization, thus allowing Vue to detect when those properties are accessed or changed.

+The following limitations must be accounted for when designing a Vue app:

+Vue cannot detect object property addition or deletion due to a JavaScript limitation, so the Vue.set method must be used to add new root-level reactive properties.
+Similarly, Vue cannot detect when an array item is modified using an index.
+Vue.set must be used here as well.
+===
+virtual DOM

+The virtual DOM is a tree-like data structure (or a collection) of JavaScript objects representing DOM nodes that are managed by Vue.js and that should be rendered on the page.
+These objects are called “virtual nodes” or VNodes for short.

+The main purpose of the virtual DOM is faster and more efficient DOM manipulation.
+When there are lots of nodes in the DOM, updating them can be expensive in terms of processing power and resources required.

+Working with the virtual DOM JavaScript object is significantly faster.
+Subsequently, Vue.js organizes DOM updates in batches for more efficiency.

+===

+computed
+1. In fact, when the Vue is instantiated, computed properties are converted into a property of the Vue with a getter and sometimes a setter.
+2. Basically you can think of a computed value as a derived value that will be automatically updated whenever one of the underlying values used to calculate it is updated.

+3. Computed values are also cached to avoid repetitively calculating a value that doesn't need to be re-calculated when it hasn't changed (as it might not be in a loop for example).

+Computed properties are getter function in Vue instance rather than actual methods. we can define the same function as a method instead.
+However, the difference is that computed properties are cached based on their dependencies.
+A computed property will only re-evaluate when some of its dependencies have changed.
+In comparison, a method invocation will always run the function whenever a re-render happe

+Method

+A method is just a function bound to the Vue instance.
+It will only be evaluated when you explicitly call it.
+Like all javascript functions it accepts parameters and will be re-evaluated every time it's called.
+Methods are useful in the same situations any function is useful.

+===
+What is $parent in Vue?

+Similar to $root, the $parent property can be used to access the parent instance from a child.

+Although it provides direct access, it makes the application hard to test and debug.
+And we can not easily find out the where the mutation come from.

+Vue also provides $child just like $parent, but it can be used to access the child instance.
+===